Silviculturalist/forester/README.md

 A non-exhaustive list of variable names follows, taken from the treelistData file.
 These have been based on previous work from the Heureka project, Indelningspaketet, Projekt HUGIN, and other stand simulators by the forest science faculty at SLU.
 This does not hinder additions from expanding the expected structure, for example vegetation types, although it would be preferable to introduce new variables.

 Variables should be named so as to as clearly as possible convey their meaning. *Avoid abbreviations*.
 Export standards for software can be written, but should not be included in this package, such as for the **StanForD 2010 standard**, used by forestry machines.

 Optional arguments should take the default value NULL, see SO answer : <https://stackoverflow.com/a/28370496/11550980>

+### Factor variables with many categories

+### Vegetation

+Typical example : **vegetation classes**.
+Classes are different between national forest inventories and forest practice in countries.
+For this reason, the *variable* is set to **vegetation** across functions, but a helper function is defined to distinguish between many factors that would otherwise clutter the help documentation.
+E.g. `Finland_vegetation_types()` .
+Function-specific behavior ensures that unexpected input simply doesn't work.

+### Incline, Aspect

+Both incline and aspect are typical continuous variables - different nomenclatures exist between countries and between individual reports in how these are intended to be handed to functions.
+Because of these large discrepances, I suggest any categorical coding is handled *inside* the function, and the arguments are handed a continuous variable, e.g.

+Incline: Percentage (Ratio?).

+Aspect: Degrees, 0-360.

 #### Tree Level Variables